team4160/ShockSensor/README.md

 credit to the zebracorns:
 https://github.com/FRC900/2023RobotCode/blob/main/zebROS_ws/src/adafruit_adxl37x/src/Ada_the_fruit_on_the_acceleratormator.py

-Porting to pico 2040
+We Ported it over to pico 2040, added an SD Card writer, and some LED's.
-See circut diagram and case
+See circut diagram and case files to make and print.

 The default startup is to light all lights (1-5), calculate a "Noise" threshold (2-3 lit), then wait for the first shock event (2,3,4 Lit).
 This allows you to sync up multiple units all to the same "time_sync_event".